Note (Wed, Apr 22, 2020):

 Course Description: In this course, we will investigate how economic development, indigenous rights, and conservation intersect in rural southern Belize.
 The course will involve service learning projects working both with people and nature to allow us to get a better sense of some of the issues that people wrestle with in the area.
 This seminar is designed as an immersive experience, helping students to appreciate the complexity and importance of environmental and social issues in Central America.

 Registration Eligibility Criteria: Open to BCMB and Health Sciences students.
 Permission from the instructor.

 Course Description: This special topics course combines international internship and service learning experiences with pre and post readings, discussions, and reflections in order to maximize student learning, increase student awareness of cultural issues, and increase personal growth related to working in a developing country.
 Student will build skills in life-long learning, values and ethics, critical thinking, communication and collaboration.

 Course Description: This course is an exploration of Thailand and Thai culture and satisfies the Information Literacy AOI.
-Students will work with a variety of different source types to compare the impact perspective and purpose has on information communication.
-Students will begin the class through a variety of academic and cultural experiences in Chiang Mai Thailand in order to select a research topic of interest.
-Once back on campus, students will research their topic in greater depth in preparation for an annotated bibliography and brief presentation.
+Students will be exposed to a variety of academic and cultural experiences in Chiang Mai and Chiang Rai, Thailand.
+Students will have many opportunities to discover new and interesting aspects of Thai culture and the many different influences that have helped shape it.
+Once back on campus, students will research their topic in greater depth and prepare an annotated bibliography and brief presentation.
 They will integrate information and perspectives from their bibliography into their presentations.

 Registration Eligibility Criteria: Students interested in this course should wait-list themselves for the course.
 During the week of April 18, eligible wait-listed students will be moved from the wait list to the roster based on seat availability.